PubInv/freespireco/proposal.md

 but the demand may fade,
 making it difficult for a for-profit business to justify development costs.

+Similarly, the basic model of developing manufacturing designs by non-profits to be utilized by for-profit firms (The Frictionless Production Model), can motivate the development of technology which is not "researchy" enough to attract university researchers.

-## "Small-run" Production
+## "Short-run" Production Strategy

-As devices become ready for use, we believe the strategy of moving to "small-run production" of prototypes, on the scale of 10s rather than 100s, allows for both high-quality testing and compelling demonstrations of the value of the technology.
-As project reach "small-run production" readiness, additional money is required, which we estimate at $30,000 per project.
-"Small-run production" devices do not take on regulatory approval, but are aimed at research and testing institutions.
+As devices become ready for use, we believe the strategy of moving to "short-run production" of prototypes, on the scale of 10s rather than 100s, allows for both high-quality testing and compelling demonstrations of the value of the technology.
+As project reach "short-run production" readiness, additional money is required, which we estimate at $30,000 per project. "short-run production" devices do not take on regulatory approval, but are aimed at research and testing institutions.
 This strategy has been moderately effective for the VentMon, which produced and gave away 30 units.

-These small-run machines do not have to be given away gratis, but at such small scale of production and in order to support the non-profit and research community, we do not expect to recoup much of the costs of these production runs.
+These short-run machines do not have to be given away *gratis*, but at such small scale of production and in order to support the non-profit and research community, we do not expect to recoup much of the costs of these production runs.

-If we assume two of our six main devices will reach "small-run" readiness in the first year, we will need about $100,000 more to produce these small runs.
-If we fail to obtain readiness of our prototypes for small-run production, this expense will not be incurred.
+If we assume two of our six main devices will reach "short-run" readiness in the first year, we will need about $60,000 more to produce these short runs.
+If we fail to obtain readiness of our prototypes for short-run production, this expense will not be incurred.